papageo-dev/Web_Services_and_Transactions/README.md

 # General Description

-In "YSPI_Assignment_2020" there is a website in ASP.NET environment with C# programming language, which demonstrates the use of three different Web Services.
+In "YSPI_Assignment_2020" there is a website in ASP.NET environment with C# programming language, which demonstrates the use of three different Web Services(SOAP).
 (The Web Services I used are public and free.)

 # Project/Website Content